secretstartups/handbook/content/job-families/finance/business-system-analyst.md

 - Proactively identify inefficiencies or future inefficiencies, and foster organizational momentum to address
 - Provide best practice, or experience driven solutions to business problems
 - Work on long-term, multi-stage projects of high complexity
-- Exert significant influence on the overall objectives and long-range goals of Business Operations, and internal customer teams.
+- Exert significant influence on the overall objectives and long-range goals of Business Operations, and internal customer teams
 - Keep an even keel, and act as a point of stability and focus for ambitious or controversial projects
 - Identify and drive best practices for Business Operations projects
 - Foresee and drive net new organizational capabilities